raspberrypilearning/welcome-to-my-world/en/step_6.md

 Did you meet the **project brief**?
 Think about your project and go through the checklist below and check off the ones that apply to your project.

-Does your ... have:
+Does your simulation:

 --- task ---

-something
+Use different sized sprites to represent the distance of the object from the viewer.

 --- /task ---

 --- task ---

-something
+Use clones to generate copies of sprites.

 --- /task ---

-Your ... could also have:

 --- task ---

-something
+Use My Blocks to keep your code organised and/or allow the use of inputs.

 --- /task ---

+Your simulation could also:

 --- task ---

-something
+Have an educational theme, to try and teach the user a skill.

 --- /task ---

-Reflecting about how you made your ... will help you in your future projects:

 --- task ---

-How did you get your ideas? <mark>free text answer, 3 characters possibly</mark>
+Use sounds or music to make the simulation appear more realistic.

 --- /task ---

+Reflecting about how you made your simulation will help you in your future projects:

 --- task ---

-What cool new thing(s) did you learn? <mark>free text answer, 3 characters possibly</mark>
+How did you get your ideas?

 --- /task ---

 --- task ---
-<mark> some ideas, delete as needed </mark> Mistakes are the "portals of discovery" (James Joyce, Ulysses).
-The Nobel Prize-winning physicist Niels Bohr said, “An expert is a person who has made all the mistakes that can be made”.
-Mistakes are powerful.
-Mistakes are empowering.

-What mistakes did you make and how did they help you create your ... <mark>free text answer, 3 characters possibly</mark>
+What cool new thing(s) did you learn?

 --- /task ---

+--- task ---

+A famous inventor called Thomas Edison was very used to making mistakes.
+He said:
+> I have not failed.
+I've just found 10,000 ways that won't work. and
+> Many of life's failures are people who did not realize how close they were to success when they gave up.

+Mistakes and failure are temporary.
+Keep going until you succeed.

+What mistakes did you make and how did they help you create your simulation or make it better?
+--- /task ---

-### Now you are (the author of a digital book)!
+### Now you are the author of a virtual reality simulation!

 Take a moment to celebrate what you have made.

 --- task ---

 Where will you take your new powers?
-What will you make next? <mark>free text answer, 3 characters possibly</mark>
+What will you make next?

 --- /task ---